express-in-code-game/excode-design/as-vscode-extention.md

 - and simulations can run in fresh tabs (each providing an independent enviroment for the player to experiment, even can be new on each simmulation)
 - so tabs, tabs, tabs
 - brilliant
+- using vscode as a desktop user app is perfect
+    - it's a living used-by-many system, constantly moving forward
+    - it's lightweight and spacious
+    - distribution, releases is done, all is needed is to release compiled Death Star extension (as one archive) to be installed from source (can even do without ext store)
+    - all key abstractions are already in place: graphics, window resizing and other behavior, tabs, other extensions, editor etc.
+    - when thinking about doing Death Star ltee on jvm, all those came to mind as the first thing to do; but with vscode, you start working on the value of the game immediately

 #### nrepl